-28. Cultural leave
+29. Cultural awareness and leave

-- (a) The parties agree that access to unpaid cultural leave should continue to be available to all TAFE educational employees covered by this Agreement. - (b) For the purposes of this Agreement, the parties agree that all employees covered by this Agreement will be eligible to have an application for unpaid cultural leave considered by the Chief Executive Officer.
-Any application for unpaid cultural leave will be considered by reference to the discretionary powers of the Chief Executive Officer for special leave. - (c) Appropriate purposes for which such leave may be obtained include: - (i) An employee who is legitimately required by Aboriginal or Torres Strait Islander tradition to be absent from work for Aboriginal ceremonial purposes or Torres Strait Islander ceremonial purposes. - (ii) These days may include but will not be limited to tombstone openings, smoking of houses, initiation ceremonies, National Aborigines and Torres Strait Islanders Observance Day, Coming of the Light or to attend other such ceremonies deemed by the elders to be significant. - (iii) An employee who is legitimately required by their cultural background (and who is not an Aboriginal or Torres Strait Islander person), to be absent from work for cultural purposes.

-- (iv) These days may include but will not be limited to ceremonial mourning days, New Year celebrations, significant national or memorial days, ceremonial activities that occur on one and/or number of consecutive days. - (v) Notwithstanding these provisions the employer may allow any employee to attend significant traditional or ceremonial functions that culturally the employee is required to attend. - (d) Each application for unpaid cultural leave will be considered on a case by case basis and be subject to operational convenience. - (e) Nothing contained within this clause will be able to be construed as a guarantee that an application for unpaid cultural leave will be approved. - (f) For the purposes of this Agreement, an eligible employee may access up to 10 days cultural leave per annum.
-All cultural leave will be without pay. - (g) An application for unpaid cultural leave will not be unreasonably rejected by the Chief Executive Officer.
+- (a) The parties recognise the value of diversity in the workplace and the importance of measures that promote diversity and cultural respect, in particular with regard to Aboriginal and Torres Strait Islander peoples and cultures. - (b) The parties agree that access to unpaid cultural leave should continue to be available to all TAFE educational employees covered by this Agreement. - (c) For the purposes of this Agreement, the parties agree that all employees covered by this Agreement will be eligible to have an application for unpaid cultural leave considered by the Chief Executive Officer.
+Any application for unpaid cultural leave will be considered by reference to the discretionary powers of the Chief Executive Officer for special leave. - (d) Appropriate purposes for which such leave may be obtained include: - An employee who is legitimately required by Aboriginal or Torres Strait Islander tradition to be absent from work for Aboriginal ceremonial purposes or Torres Strait Islander ceremonial purposes. - (ii) These days may include but will not be limited to tombstone openings, smoking of houses, initiation ceremonies, National Aborigines and Torres Strait Islanders Observance Day, Coming of the Light or to attend other such ceremonies deemed by the elders to be significant. - (iii) An employee who is legitimately required by their cultural background (and who is not an Aboriginal or Torres Strait Islander person), to be absent from work for cultural purposes. - (iv) These days may include but will not be limited to ceremonial mourning days, New Year celebrations, significant national or memorial days, ceremonial activities that occur on one and/or number of consecutive days. - (v) Notwithstanding these provisions the employer may allow any employee to attend significant traditional or ceremonial functions that culturally the employee is required to attend. - (e) Each application for unpaid cultural leave will be considered on a case by case basis and be subject to operational convenience. - (f) Nothing contained within this clause will be able to be construed as a guarantee that an application for unpaid cultural leave will be approved. - (g) For the purposes of this Agreement, an eligible employee may access up to 10 days cultural leave per annum.
+All cultural leave will be without pay. - (h) An application for unpaid cultural leave will not be unreasonably rejected by the Chief Executive Officer.

-29. Access to long service leave as culture leave
+30. Access to long service leave as culture leave

-Notwithstanding the entitlements in clause 34 of this Agreement, an employee may apply for long service leave as cultural leave provided that:
+Notwithstanding the entitlements in clause 35 of this Agreement, an employee may apply for long service leave as cultural leave provided that: